SeanDictionary/NJUPT-wifi/README.md

 3. password → "your password"

-4. Step: It's the time interval between two connections, default is 5 seconds.
+4. Step: It's the time interval between two connections, default is 5 seconds.(It's not essential)

 If you want use/change other parameters please rebuild the file.